Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 On the other side of the river, we can clearly see two red and white No

 Trespassing signs, we don’t cross.
-Bummer, we won’t be visiting the Natural
+Bummer, we won’t be visiting Natural

-Bridge today after all, it can be accessed via the OHT from Cancel Spur Trailhead
+Bridge today, it can be accessed via the OHT from Cancel Spur Trailhead

 (over 14 miles round-trip), or Fort Douglas Trailhead (over 12 miles round-trip),